-The statistics also point out that IoT implementations will soar post COVID 19 as most companies have to leverage the technology to ensure employee safety (enables remote operations), at the same time must improve productivity to meet overwhelming customer demands.
+The statistics also point out that IoT implementations will soar post-COVID 19 as most companies have to leverage the technology to ensure employee safety (enables remote operations), at the same time must improve productivity to meet overwhelming customer demands.

 IoT market size, growth

-According to an IDC report, the growth of IoT across Manufacturing is exploding like anything.
+According to an IDC report, the growth of IoT in Manufacturing is exploding like anything.
 The report further states that worldwide spending on the Internet of Things to reach $745 Billion in 2019, led by the Manufacturing, Consumer, Transportation, and Utilities Sectors.

 IoT is useful in manufacturing for the below reasons:

 IoT in manufacturing is used to monitor and track machine, staff data from a remote location.
 Integrated with mobile applications, the workforce can capture real-time machine data on-the-go.
 This also improves the accuracy of the machine data captured as human data collection is always error-prone.
 So, IoT creates a win-win situation for both employees and manufacturers.

 - Updates on employee’s health under critical work environment

 - Tracking employee location within the business premise

 IoT for asset tracking

 IoT for asset tracking enables the workforce to track, monitor and control assets from remote locations.
 IoT is used for both human and material tracking in companies.